lanmengye-a/ecnu_nlp/2023Spring_StatNLP/2023-paper-list.md

   - [EMNLP 22] Semi-Supervised Lifelong Language Learning
   - [ICLR 22] Can BERT Refrain from Forgetting on Sequential Tasks?
 A Probing Study

-## Application
-  - [ACL 22] QuoteR: A Benchmark of Quote Recommendation for Writing
-  - [ACL 22] How can NLP Help Revitalize Endangered Languages?
-A Case Study and Roadmap for the Cherokee Language
-  - [ACL 22] Leveraging Similar Users for Personalized Language Modeling with Limited Data
-  - [ACL 22] GPT-D: Inducing Dementia-related Linguistic Anomalies by Deliberate Degradation of Artificial Neural Language Models
-  - [ACL 22] Learning to Mediate Disparities Towards Pragmatic Communication
-  - [ACL 22] Adaptive Testing and Debugging of NLP Models
-  - [EMNLP 22] Gendered Mental Health Stigma in Masked Language Models

 ## Interpretability, Robustness, Compressing, Privacy
   - [ACL 22] Explanation Graph Generation via Pre-trained Language Models: An Empirical Study with Contrastive Learning